History of Lopburi: Khmer era

-In the 10th century, when it was known as Lavodayapura (Khmer language), Lavo was subordinate to the Khmer empire(Kambojas, in this case, the Khmers of Cambodia) came with the influence of their art and culture, in the 10th to 16th centuries.
+In the 10th century, when it was known as Lavodayapura (Khmer language), Lavo was subordinate to the Khmer empire came with the influence of their art and culture, in the 10th to 16th centuries.
 New construction used the stones of ruined Dvaravati holy places that were built originally without mortar.
 Thus, the oldest ruins that can now be found in Lopburi are always Khmer-style on a Dvaravati foundation.

 The Khmers were present since the tenth century, but Lavo "became detached from Cambodia" at the end of the thirteenth century, sending embassies to China from 1289 to 1299.

 Ayutthaya era

 In 1350, the Ayutthaya kingdom was founded by King Ramathibodi I, which merged Lavo with the kingdom ruled from Suphanburi called Subharnabhumi or Pan Pum, which according to the common Thai history to be identical with the Suvarnabhumi kingdom.
 This event had been recorded in the Chinese texts that called Thai as Xian-lo-guo or Siam-Lavo country.

 At that time Lavo became a "Mueang Luk Luang", an important city ruled by a crown prince for several years in the beginning of Ayutthaya period.
 There were not any evidences the prosperity of Lavo was transferred from Lavo to Ayutthaya, but with time Lavo decreased in importance to become only a border town to the north of Ayutthaya.

 In the reign of King Narai the Great, the 26th king of Ayutthaya, in the mid-17th century Lavo become an important city again.
 He commanded to reconstruct the palace at the same place of King Ramesuan's Palace as a summer palace, King Narai's Palace in 1666.
 Lavo thus served as a second capital, next to Ayutthaya, the king stayed here for about eight months a year.